Wall Street is the weakest since 2015. Learn about the performance of global stocks in August

 September is the most difficult month for the US stock market in general, and raises fears among some fund managers and begins a large-scale sale; According to the Stock Trader Almanac, fund managers are becoming more inclined to sell underperforming positions towards the end of the third quarter.
 Since 1945, September is usually the worst month for the S&P index.

-The benchmark “Standard & Poor’s” has remained in “bearish territory” since the beginning of the year, recording its lowest level in June since December 2020 after the Federal Reserve announced the largest interest rate hike since 1994, which prompted investors to expect a hike Interest rates by the Federal Reserve, but the index has rebounded strongly since June, and has regained half of its losses for the year; This recovery was driven by a combination of strong earnings announced by leading companies as well as hints that inflation may have already peaked and therefore the Fed may slow down the rate hike.
+The benchmark “Standard & Poor’s” has remained in “bearish territory” since the beginning of the year, recording its lowest level in June since December 2020 following the Federal Reserve announced the largest interest rate hike since 1994, which prompted investors to expect a hike Interest rates by the Federal Reserve, but the index has rebounded strongly since June, and has regained half of its losses for the year; This recovery was driven by a combination of strong earnings announced by leading companies as well as hints that inflation may have already peaked and therefore the Fed may slow down the rate hike.

 bleak forecast